 We are one of Health Education England North East & Yorkshire’s Primary Care Training Hubs, working across all of the five ‘place’ areas for South Yorkshire & Bassetlaw which form the Integrated Care System (ICS.)
-We are part of the wider workforce hub for South Yorkshire and Bassetlaw, which also includes the Excellence Centre (SYREC) and the Faculty For Advanced Practice.
+We are part of the wider workforce hub for South Yorkshire and Bassetlaw, which also includes SYREC (South Yorkshire Region Education & Careers) and the SYB Faculty For Advanced Practice.
 We are aligned with the National Training Hub agenda as part of the GP Workforce 10 Point Plan.

 What is the main aim of the Hub?